 Let’s now take a look at some common spaced pair miking techniques:

-Spaced cardioids is a spaced pair stereo miking technique that positions a pair of cardioid mics several feet from one another, pointed them both directly at a sound source.
+Spaced cardioids is a spaced pair stereo miking technique that positions a pair of cardioid mics several feet from one another, pointing them both directly at a sound source.
 Spaced cardioids yield a wide stereo image and maintain some isolation from sound sources to the rear.

 Spaced cardioids are great for capturing a narrow and/or wide stereo image of a sound source (depending on the spacing) without capturing too much of the room acoustics in the environment.

-Since cardioid mics are unidirectional, its best to point them toward the intended sound source, so it’s common to find spaced cardioid mics at an angle.
+Since cardioid mics are unidirectional, it’s best to point them toward the intended sound source, so it’s common to find spaced cardioid mics at an angle.

 As the diagram suggests, play around with the spacing between this stereo pair until you find the right phase coherence and stereo width for your project.
-As mentioned in the beginning of this article, try one-third to one-half the width of a sound stage.
+As mentioned at the beginning of this article, try one-third to one-half the width of a sound stage.

 For more information on the cardioid polar pattern, check out my article What Is A Cardioid Microphone?
 (Polar Pattern + Mic Examples).

 Spaced omnis is a spaced pair stereo miking technique that positions a pair of omnidirectional mics several feet from one another and points them both directly at a sound source.
-Spaced omnis provide a wide, natural sounding stereo image to help accentuate a stereo mix.
+Spaced omnis provide a wide, natural-sounding stereo image to help accentuate a stereo mix.

 Spaced omnidirectional mics will offer a more natural capture of the acoustic environment.
-This may cause a “muddier” capture (with much more reflections that the spaced cardioids) or a more realistic capture of the room.
+This may cause a “muddier” capture (with much more reflections than the spaced cardioids) or a more realistic capture of the room.